 Things You’ll Never Hear People Say in Ireland (Unless They’re Tourists or Taking the Piss)

 Anything serious about Leprechauns and Pots of Gold

-I mean there’s a Leprechaun Museum in Dublin (never went myself) so you might hear people talk about leprechauns there.
-But generally just out and about you want here talk of leprechauns or pots of gold.
-I did however take taxi where the driver (when finding out I was from Canada) asked me if I believed in Bigfoot, which lead to a really interesting conversation.
+There is a Leprechaun Museum in Dublin (never went myself), so you might hear people talk about leprechauns there.
+Generally just out and about you won’t here talk of leprechauns or pots of gold.
+I did take a taxi where the driver (when finding out I was from Canada) asked me if I believed in Bigfoot, which led to a really interesting conversation.

-The black stuff refers to Guinness, but not once in almost in almost two years living in Ireland did I ever hear anyone ask for, “a pint of the black stuff” (and I spent a year working at a pub).
+The black stuff supposedly refers to Guinness, but not once in my almost two years living in Ireland did I ever hear anyone ask for, “a pint of the black stuff” (and I spent a year working at a pub).
 People would just ask for a pint of Guinness.

 Catch Me Lucky Charms

 No one will say anything about “catching me lucky charms.”
 If you say anything of the sort people will look at you like you’re an asshole.
 Lucky Charms cereal is American, and while it’s not impossible to find in Ireland (at least in Dublin you can get it at some of the bigger grocery stores) it will be expensive.
 Usually about €8/box (or $12CA).

 We should go to Temple Bar, because the drinks are reasonably priced there, and it’s not crowded at all.